eseverett/CXLS_Interlocks_Docs/source/user_documentation/Hutch-1_ionizing_radiation.rst

 To disengage the e-stop, rotate the button clockwise.

 It is important to note that only the ionizing radiation emergency stop buttons will put the accelerator into a safe state.
-There is also laser emergency stop buttons that will only cut power to their specific laser if armed and do not affect thetransmitters.
+There is also laser emergency stop buttons that will only cut power to their specific laser if armed and do not affect the transmitters.

 .. figure:: /images/user_docs/Vault-1_ionizing_radiation/Vault-1_estop_off.jpg
     :scale: 20 %